astiob/digimon-survive-gamepad-support/README.txt

  5. Copy/extract GamepadSupportPlugin.dll into the plugins folder.

- 6. If you're using Linux/Proton (including Steam Deck), right-click Digimon Survive in your Steam Library, select Properties -> General and put this in Launch Options:
+ 6. If you're using Linux/Proton (including Steam Deck), open Digimon Survive in your Steam Library, press the gear button, select Properties, and put this in Launch Options:

         WINEDLLOVERRIDES="winhttp=n,b" %command%